eajomoc2030-cute/Schedify/README.md

 - **Task Status** – Mark tasks as **Pending** or **Done**.
 - **Edit or Delete Tasks** – Update or remove tasks anytime.
 - **Task Summary** – View total, pending, and completed tasks with completion percentage.
-- **Input Validation** - Prevents errors when invalid numbers are entered.
-- **Beginner-Friendly** – Simple and intuitive interface designed for students.

 ---